Veterans' Health Advisory Panel members

 - internationally recognised academic and researcher, of Ngāti Awa and Ngāti Pukeko iwi, with specialist expertise in Māori health, psychometrics, and mental health research

-- Manager of Strategic Projects at Te Whare Wānanga o Awanuiārangi
+- Executive Director Research and Innovation at Te Whare Wānanga o Awanuiārangi

 - 20 years working in senior leadership roles at Massey University, including 6 as Director of the Academy for Māori Research and Scholarship